 The locations and distances highlighted on all maps in this news release are approximate.

 Mike Shaw, Vice President, Exploration of Talon, is a Qualified Person within the meaning of NI 43-101.
-Mr. Shaw has reviewed, approved and verified the technical information disclosed in this news release, including sampling, analytical and test data underlying the technical information.
+Mr. Shaw is satisfied that the analytical and testing procedures used are standard industry operating procedures and methodologies, and he has reviewed, approved and verified the technical information disclosed in this news release, including sampling, analytical and test data underlying the technical information.

 Talon is a TSX-listed company focused on producing nickel responsibly for the electric vehicles industry.
 The high-grade Tamarack Ni-Cu-Co Project is located in Minnesota, USA (which comprises the Tamarack North Project and the Tamarack South Project).
 The Company has a well-qualified exploration and mine management team with extensive experience in project management.